alexzhc/pira/cli/README.md

 ## CLI on non-k8s nodes

-### Configure controller address
+### Set controller address

-For linstor-cli to work locally, it must be pointed to piraeus-controller's REST API address, either by environment variable `LS_CONTROLLERS` or configuration file `/etc/linstor/linstor-client.conf`.
+For linstor-cli to work locally, it must be pointed to piraeus-controller's REST API address, either by environmental variable `LS_CONTROLLERS` or configuration file `/etc/linstor/linstor-client.conf`.
 Multiple addresses are supported for failover purpose.

 For example
 ```